Prat-21/Adventure-Works-Report/README.md

 ## Data Visualization

-A total of 6 visualization pages were created for this report.
+A total of 4 main visualization pages were created for this report.
 These include:

 **1**.**Executive Dashboard**: It includes company wide KPIs, Trending Revenue, most ordered products, monthly returned products and several other important details.